Microflash/Prim/README.md

 ## Development

 - [Rules](./Prim/) are written in `yml` files using the syntax described by [Vale docs](https://vale.sh/docs/).
-- Every rule has a [fixture](./fixtures/) against which you can run tests.
+- Every rule has a [fixture](./test/fixtures/) against which you can run tests.
-- Tests are run against the [log output](./test/expectations/) of Vale.
+- Tests are run against the [log output snapshots](./test/snapshots/) of Vale.

 ### Prerequisites